EndBug/game-tracker/docs/r6/rainbow.md

 You can find codes for supported operators [here](/r6/r6_names#operators).

 Examples:
-* `r6 op recruitsas Snake_Nade` → Displays Recruit SAS stats for `Snake_Nade` by searching the user in the `uplay` category.
+* `r6 op recruitsas BandltlsMyMaln` → Displays Recruit SAS stats for `BandltlsMyMaln` by searching the user in the `uplay` category.
-* `r6 op gridlock Saunshi xbl` → Displays Gridlock stats for `Saunshi` by searching the user in the `xbl` category.
+* `r6 op gridlock Truman xbl` → Displays Gridlock stats for `Truman` by searching the user in the `xbl` category.
-* `r6 op nokk @YoMama` → Displays Nøkk stats for the mentioned user, if they linked their account.
+* `r6 op nokk @DiscordUser` → Displays Nøkk stats for the mentioned user, if they linked their account.
 * `r6 op frost` → Displays your Frost stats, if you linked your account.

 <details>